tim0git/terraform-aws-gameday-template/README.md

 We have to do some port shuffling here tho.
 With ec2 we can just expose the machine on port 80 no drama.

-For container its best practice to run these asd non-root users.
+For container its best practice to run these as non-root users.
 So we need to expose the container on a different port and then map that to port 80 on the container.

-By different port we mean something above 300 as all of those below are considered to be the OS ports.
+By different port we mean something above 3000 as all of those below are considered to be the OS ports.
 We have chosen 8443.

 Therefore, we have set security-group rules and port mapping in the target group for 8443.
 If you are running you container on anything other than 8443 these will need to be changed.